UK Shared Prosperity Fund

 - Investing in old infrastructure (e.g. buildings) to ensure they can generate income.
 For example, this could be updating older commercial stock to attract new tenants or converting agricultural buildings to operate in the hospitality sector.

 - Investing in new equipment or technology to increase productivity or increase competitiveness.
-For example, this could be new manufacturing equipment, farming/ agricultural or low carbon equipment and technology.

 Any grant has to be match-funded at 50%.
 This means that the grant can only cover up to 50% of the cost of the new activity, with the rest being financed by your business.